Esperlluette/flame_game/README.md

 - Over the timer increase screen speed.

 Known issues :
-- Duck slide when the screen scroll: OK
+- Duck slide when the screen scroll:
-- The screen does not stop scroll when the game restart: OK
+- The screen does not stop scroll when the game restart:
 - The duck can jump in the air.

 Todo :
-- Double jump heigth: OK
 - Accelerating jump speed by 50%
 - Add score calculation
 - Add start sprite pane.

+bug fixes:
+- Heart hud
+- duck now cannot jump in the airs in both side of the screen.